• Home

 Pedigree

-An exploration of artistic defiance against social inequality, Pedigree is a solo piece about one’s journey of recovery from the inexplicit influences of racial hatred and violence plaguing their mentality and livelihood.
+An exploration of artistic defiance against social inequality, Pedigree is an award winning short solo piece about one’s journey of recovery from the inexplicit influences of racial hatred and violence plaguing their mentality and livelihood.
 This show explores the lengths in which one declares to take back their power after years of mental and emotional torment at the hands of societal tormentors from her past to the present.

 In the wake of the revitalization of the Black Lives Matter Movement, this applied theatre work is relevant to our Black community in providing insight to a cathartic resolution and engaging in civil dialogue.